prasanna7401/CIS-Benchmarks-AutoRemediation-in-AWS-Organization/README.md

 1. To enable AWS Security Hub in the organization member accounts, in the Security Hub Delegated Administrator Account’s Security Hub console of your primary region, go to <code>Configuration > Enable Central Configuration</code>.
 2. Choose the Regions which you want to be aggregated, so that all region findings will be shown in the Security Hub dashboard of the primary region.
 Click _Next_.
-3. For the _Configuration type_, you can either choose to use the AWS Recommended setting to enable all standards or choose _Customize my Security Hub configuration_ and choose only <code>CIS AWS Foundations Benchmark v1.4.0</code>
+3. For the <code>Configuration type</code>, you can either choose to use the AWS Recommended setting to enable all standards or choose <code>Customize my Security Hub configuration</code> and choose only <code>CIS AWS Foundations Benchmark v1.4.0</code>

     ![Enable Security Hub using Central Configuration option from Delegated Administrator's Security Hub Console](./screenshots/enable_security_hub.png)
-4. Choose _Deploy to all accounts > Next > Submit_.
+4. Choose Deploy to all accounts > Next > Submit_.

 Now, AWS Security Hub will be enabled in the regions that you have mentioned, with controls checks for CIS 1.4.0 enabled.
 For more information, refer to the [AWS Documentation - Security Hub Central Configuration](https://docs.aws.amazon.com/securityhub/latest/userguide/central-configuration-intro.html)